Tet Lanterns for the Vietnamese events of the year!

 Colorful Lanterns for the Tet Festival

-Many people return to their hometowns and many businesses will remain closed for the period, so plan accordingly.
-It generally falls some where in late January or early February and, unless you have local friends and family, is a good time to settle for the duration in a place like Ninh Binh.
+However and perhaps counter intuitively, it is not a great time for tourism.
+Like Christmas, family relations play a huge part of it all.
+Many people return to their hometowns and many businesses will close, so plan accordingly.
+It generally falls some where in late January or early February and even if you have local friends and family, it is a good time to settle in for the duration.
+The tourism areas like D1 in HCMC, Old Town in Hanoi, Hoi An and An Thuong in Danang and, of course, Tam Coc in Ninh Binh tend to be less affected so plan your journey accordingly.

 An Invitation to Culture.

 We cannot invite you to private functions but we can list at least some of the biggest and best known public festivals and celebrations.
 Make sure you are aware what is being celebrated and follow the local customs towards behavior and dress.
-Rowdy or rude manners at solemn events can be the equivalent of the same at Easter Mass and nobody appreciates it.
+Rowdy or rude manners at solemn events can be the equivalent of the shouting at Easter Mass and nobody appreciates it.

 But not all events are solemn, some are a real celebration of life, love and joy.
 Just watch the locals and follow suit and you are sure to have an unforgettable time.